pyblosxom/pyblosxom/docs/writing_entries.rst

 The format of an entry
 ======================

-PyBlosxom entries consist of three parts: the title, the metadata, and then the body of the entry.
+Pyblosxom entries consist of three parts: the title, the metadata, and then the body of the entry.
 The first line is the title of the entry.
 Then comes zero or more lines of metadata.
 After the metadata comes the body of the entry.